2021 Asia Game Changer West Awards Virtual Gala

 VIEW EVENT DETAILSHonoring Innovative Leaders Impacting Asia and the World

 Asia Society Northern California's third annual Asia Game Changer West Awards Virtual Gala will take place on Thursday, April 8, 2021.
-We invite you to join us to be inspired by the incredible innovation of our honorees.
+All of our honorees are Bay Area stars.
+We invite you to come together for the event to support and be inspired by the incredible innovation of our honorees.
+This program is complimentary and open to the global community.

 Asia Game Changer West Awards are bestowed to individuals, organizations, and movements that have inspired, enlightened, and shown true leadership in areas that reflect Asia Society’s core pillars of policy and business, arts and culture, and education.